 Use standard state abbreviations (Ma., R.I., N.H., Vt., Conn., etc.).
 Use the postal abbreviations (MA, RI, NH, VT, CT) for mailing addresses only.

-- Use an apostrophe in bachelor's degree, a master's, but there is no possessive in Bachelor of Arts or Master of Science.
+- Use an apostrophe and lower case bachelor's degree, a master's, but there is no possessive in Bachelor of Arts or Master of Science.

 - Use abbreviations after a full name, not just last name, James Brown, Ph.D.